babooppa6/gleamSolver/README.md

 In the case of raffles, you may be disqualified for undoing any of the social media actions that the raffle asks of you.
 To prevent this, the script will only auto-complete the entries, it will not undo any of them.
 If the script doesn't auto-complete a certain entry type in this mode, then it's because it can't be auto-completed without the risk of disqualification, and so you'll have to complete it manually.

-**Disclaimer**: The usage of this script violates Gleam.io's Terms of Service.
-Use at your own risk.

 ##Installation
 1. Install the [Tampermonkey extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) (for Chrome) or the [Greasemonkey extension](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (for Firefox)
 2. Go [here](https://raw.githubusercontent.com/Citrinate/gleamSolver/master/gleamSolver.user.js)